 We all have seen fruits and vegetables growing in the soil, but it is surprising to grow them in water, without soil.
 The hydroponic technique is a technique of growing plants in water under specific conditions and factors.
-This technique has been already used in countries like America, India, Israel, Japan.
+Countries like America, India, Israel, Japan already practice this method of growing hydroponic crops.
 Now, its success has increased its demand globally.
 In this post, let’s talk about hydroponics farming, its advantages, disadvantages, and, also know how hydroponic system works.

 What Is Hydroponic Farming?

 Hydroponics is a horticulture technique or hydroculture cultivation of plants without soil.
 Due to increasing urbanization and population, there is a scarcity of land for plantation.
 In such a case, the hydroponic technique of farming can be very useful to grow plants and vegetables.

 In this technique, disease-free, healthy plants grow in an aqueous solvent without the use of soil.
 Plants grow in a coconut shell and fiber stacks by placing support of up to 2-4 feet height from the ground in a low-cost poly house, green, or structure.
 They grow in controlled conditions at about 80 to 85 percent humidity and 15 to 30 degrees temperature.
 In this arrangement, trays or pipes are installed, in which the roots of the plant, roots grow.
 These plants receive water, nutrients, and oxygen as required through the designated automatic system.